-(a) Books and Reports
+(a) Books

-- Author's name (one or several authors; Institution releasing the report if there is no author); first author name (or just the initials, in scientific publications) is inverted, subsequent authors, not. - Year of publication - Title (includes title and subtitle), set italic.
+- Author's name (one or several authors; Institutional author; editor, if there is no author); first author name (or just the initials, in scientific publications) is inverted, subsequent authors, not. - Year of publication - Title (includes title and subtitle), set italic.
 Capitalization in sentence case. - Secondary responsibility (editor, if source is a compilation volume) - Edition (other than the first) - Publication data (place of publication: publisher) - Hyperlink, if available (accompanied by "Accessed on [date]")